|Pete Garcia making Pan De Campo|

 Mix all the ingredients together in a large bowl.
 After thoroughly mixing, allow the dough to rest for 20 minutes.
 If using a 14" inch dutch oven, pinch off enough dough to roll out a 12" inch circle that is about 1/4" inch thick.
 The dough should be 2" inches smaller than the dutch oven being used, such as 8" inch dough for 10" inch Dutch Oven.
 10" inch dough for 12" inch Dutch Oven.

 Pre heat the dutch oven to approximately 350 (f) degrees with lid on.
 Remove lid, grease the inside of the dutch oven with some Crisco and add the dough.
-Place lid on the dutch oven and add coals to the top of lid.
+Using a fork or the end of a pocket knife, dab a few holes across the dough before placing the lid on the dutch oven.
+Once the lid is resting on the oven, add coals to the top of lid.
 The coals are about 8-10 on bottom and 18-20 on top.
-Cook for 15 minutes.
+Cook until golden brown between 12 to 15 minutes.

 This recipe will yield 8 12" inch rolled dough and can be served with honey, jellies and butter on it like a biscuit or for a more sophisticated taste, you can dip in flavored olive oils for a superb and unique taste.